dbds87/QAZ-Magnetic-Case/README.md

 # QAZ-Magnetic-Case
-A 3D printed case for the QAZ PCB (Pro Micro Version), available at Coffee Break Keyboards.
+This is a 3D printed case for the QAZ PCB (Pro Micro Version), available at [Coffee Break Keyboards](https://www.cbkbd.com/product/qaz).
+I used peel-a-way sockets to socket the pro micro (available at [RingerKeys](https://ringerkeys.com/products/peel-a-way-sockets?_pos=1&_psq=peel&_ss=e&_v=1.0)), so you may be able to use the integrated version of the QAZ PCB with this case since the USB port sits flush with the PCB.
+Using any other type of socket (DIP, Mill-Max, etc.) would require modification to the case design.
+However, this is untested.
+Other things to note are:
-<ul> The PCB is mounted to the case with integrated edge plate.
+- The PCB is mounted to the case with integrated edge plate.
 This means, other than the 3 keys at the left and right-most columns, all other switches will be plateless.
 Hence, not recommended for use with hotswap PCB.
-<ul> The case is designed for the Pro Micro version of the QAZ PCB.
-However, I used peel-a-way sockets to socket the pro micro (available at RingerKeys).
-Using any other type of socket (DIP, Mill-Max, etc.) would require modification to the USB port opening in the case.
-Note: Since the USB port sits flush with the PCB, you may be able to use the integrated version of the QAZ PCB with this case.
-However, it is untested.
-<ul> The top and bottom cases are held together by magnets
+- The top and bottom cases are held together by neodymium magnets measuring 4mm in diameter & 1.5mm in thickness.
+- I have tested the case only as an FDM print.
+Ymmv when it comes to sls/sla/cnc etc.
+For any other questions, please contact me via Discord@ sato40